angular-schule/angular-cli-ghpages/README.md

 ## 📁 Configuration File <a name="configuration-file"></a>

-To avoid all these command-line cmd options, you can write down your configuration in the `angular.json` file in the `options` attribute of your deploy project's architect.
-Just change the kebab-case to lower camel case.
-Commonly used options in lower camel case (see `src/deploy/schema.json` for the complete list including deprecated options):
+To avoid repeating command-line options, you can configure them in your `angular.json` file under the `options` key of your deploy configuration.
+Use camelCase instead of kebab-case.
+Available options:

 <!-- deprecated options (noSilent) hidden per deprecation policy -->
 - baseHref